 The Purpose of the Occupational Health and Safety Amendment Bill 2020

-Once introduced, there will be significant amendments made to the Occupational Health and Safety Act 1994, or OHSA 1994.
-Changes to be made by the Occupational Health and Safety Amendment Bill 2020, also referred to as the OHSA Bill, are extensive but it should not come as a surprise to health and safety professionals.
+Once introduced, there will be significant amendments made to the Occupational Health and Safety Act 85 of 1993, or OHSA 1993.
+Changes to be made by the Occupational Health and Safety Amendment Bill 2020, also referred to as the OHSA Bill, are extensive but they should not come as a surprise to health and safety professionals.

-The theme surrounding the changes that are being made typically focus on ‘tying loose ends’ that exist and will result in clarification of processes, polishing the Act, and clearing uncertainties to reflect inclusivity.
+The theme surrounding the changes that are being made typically focuses on tying up loose ends that exist and will result in clarification of processes, polishing the Act, and clearing uncertainties to reflect inclusivity.

 With changes that will take effect, there is a large focus on the application of processes such as the safety management system, rather than a simple reference made to policies.

 What are the main changes to the Bill?

 - The clarification and addition of terminology along with definitions.
 For example, hazardous substances, risk assessments, and several others.

 - Inclusions and improved description of role players who were previously ‘overlooked’ such as volunteers and rental agencies.

 - Previously ‘overlooked’ items such as leased products, amidst several others, are included.